 All right, so now we are on the Behavior Flow report.
 One of the first things you may be asking yourself is, what is the difference between the landing page and a starting page?
 This is something that also confused me, and then that's why we try to learn these things and understand what they are and what they're helpful for.

-A landing page, this is the first page that a user landed on in their very first session.
-And then the starting page, this is going to be the first page from the user's current session.
-So maybe somebody came to your website, they landed on this blog, for instance, but then they had another session where they came back and they interacted with another page, and that was the current page they started on.
-So this is how they got into your site, but this is the beginning of their journey through your site.
+A landing page is the first page that a user landed on in their very first session.
+Then the starting page is going to be the first page from the user's current session.
+Maybe somebody came to your website, they landed on this blog, for instance, but then they had another session where they came back and they interacted with another page, and that was the current page they started on.
+This is how they got into your site, but this is the beginning of their journey through your site.
 That's an easier way to think about it.

 As you can see here in this report, it tells us how people landed on the website, but then it looks at the next step, okay?
 After they landed, if they came back or maybe they continued their session, what did they do?
 Each one of these shows us pages.
 Oftentimes, it will group it down here.
 You can change the flow of how big you want things to see.
 You can also add steps.
 You can get a little bit more granular here in your level of detail, so you can show more connections, you can show less connections.
 By default, set right the middle.